Ireland sees economy shrinking at least 10% this year

+The finance department's forecasts are based on the assumption that the country can very slowly begin to ease restrictions after a shut-down of around 12 weeks, Donohoe said.
+The country's chief medical officer last week said the country had contained and effectively suppressed the first wave of the coronavirus outbreak.

+But if the unwinding of the restrictions takes three or six months longer than expected, gross domestic product would shrink by 13.8% or 15.3% this year, the department of finance projections showed.
+"The central scenario implicitly assumes that the virus is essentially suppressed in the second quarter," the department said in a statement.

-He said the figures, which are to be submitted to the European Union, were more scenarios rather than forecasts in the usual sense due to the unpredictability of the coronavirus pandemic.
-Ireland, where the economy has been one of the fastest-growing in Europe for the past several years, has ordered its citizens to stay home until at least May 5 to slow the spread of the virus.
-A gradual relief of the restrictions is planned depending on the growth rate of coronavirus infections.
+Donohoe said the figures, which are to be submitted to the European Union, were more scenarios rather than forecasts in the usual sense due to the unpredictability of the pandemic.
+Ireland's central bank earlier this month forecast that the economy would shrink 8.3% if the economy was locked down for three months.

+As a result of the expected deficit, the country's debt agency on Tuesday increased its borrowing plans for the year by 10 billion euros, to between 20 and 24 billion euros.
+The National Treasury Management Agency said it was well placed to issue the additional debt, citing high demand for a recent placement, the smoothing of the country's maturity profile in recent years and the bond-buying of the European Central Bank. ( Editing by Raissa Kasolowsky, Mark Heinrich and Nick Macfie)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)